ICIQ/iciq.github.io/README.md

 2. Change information defined in the `_config.yml` file for your case.
 There you will find definitions for your site, Github account and repo information, as well as your personal contact information.
+I will explain more advanced setting information below.

 3. Add encrypted information in the `.travis.yml` file.
 There you will find the `env/global` section where global variables are defined to automatically generate twitter timeline, github comment history and [deploy the site as gh-pages on the Travis-CI server](http://awestruct.org/auto-deploy-to-github-pages/).